-#LookCloser to spot and report signs of exploitation
+Spotting and reporting signs of exploitation

 Young people are being exploited and are losing hope, but it's not always obvious.
-Our #LookCloser campaign, developed in partnership with the National County Lines Co-ordination Centre and British Transport Police, encourages everyone to learn the signs of child exploitation and how to report it if worried.
+Our award-winning #LookCloser campaign, developed in partnership with the National County Lines Co-ordination Centre and British Transport Police, encourages everyone to learn the signs of child exploitation and how to report it if worried.

 Look Closer campaign